Víctor Ullate: Awards

 Víctor Ullate has received numerous awards, including the Spanish Dance Prize (1989), the Medalla de Oro de las Bellas Artes (1996), he renowned Medalla Festival de Granada (1998), the Culture Prize of the City of Madrid in the ›Dance‹ category (2003), the »Autor-Autor« Award (2007), the MAX Honorary Award (2008), the MAX Award for his creation Wonderland as best dance production (2011).
 In 2013 he was awarded the »Gran Cruz de la Orden del Dos de Mayo« by the City of Madrid, and in 2016 the »Medalla de Oro al Mérito del Trabajo« by the Council of Ministers of Spain.
 In 2014 he was made an honorary member of the Academy of Performing Arts.
+In 2024 by the government of Aragon he was honored with the Medalla al Mérito Cultural de Aragón.

 Víctor Ullate has three sons, Patrick Ullate, Víctor Ullate Roche and Josué Ullate.